mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 <figcaption>Figure 1: The polynomial cost functions of generator active power output.</figcaption>
 &nbsp;
 ```
-As depicted in Figure 1, typical scenarios involve linear, quadratic, or cubic cost functions, but the flexibility of the polynomial representation allows for other degrees as well.
+As depicted in Figure 1, scenarios involve linear, quadratic, or cubic cost functions, but the flexibility of the polynomial representation allows for other degrees as well.

 ---